jcruz/mock-btc-exchange/README.md

 [travis-image]: https://travis-ci.org/jcruz/mock-btc-exchange.svg?branch=master
 [travis-url]: https://travis-ci.org/jcruz/mock-btc-exchange

 Mock trade bitcoin.
-Users start out with $100,000 USD and get to play the real-time market prices.
-Users' mock digital assets and money are secured on the exchange.
+Start out with $100,000 USD and play the real-time market prices.
+Your mock digital assets and money are secured on the exchange.

 ## Users
-Non-traders and non-investors looking to play around in the cryptocurrency space without risking real money.
+Non-traders and non-investors looking to get a taste of the cryptocurrency space without risking real money.

 ## Minimum viable product
 - User register & sign in